 - Nothing can be entirely useless and remain valuable or of worth

-- Nothing can be worthless while it remains valuable to some extent
+- Nothing can be entirely worthless while it remains useful or valuable to some extent

-- Nothing can be valueless if usable or of worth to some extent
+- Nothing can be entirely valueless if usable or of worth to some extent

 If you can think of a scenario where any of the above isn’t true, please be sure to comment and let me know what I’m not seeing, because I’m a big fan of new sights 🙂